Vivamed-Biopharma/Efzofitimod-081/PROVISIONAL_PATENT.md

 - Transmembrane domain (residues 700-722): Anchors protein in plasma membrane
 - Cytoplasmic domain (residues 723-882): Interacts with catenins to link adherens junctions to actin cytoskeleton

-The protein sequence validated from structural modeling (Neurosnap Job 694542ee6e3da7b0c5059378) encompasses the full-length mature E-cadherin and confirms proper domain organization.
+The protein sequence (UniProt: P12830) encompasses the full-length mature E-cadherin with proper domain organization as documented in structural databases.

 **E-cadherin Function in Normal Epithelium:**